Chapter 17: Tiger Tiger

-“My mom’s not like that,” Michaela said indignantly.
+“My mom’s not like that at all,” Michaela said indignantly.

-“I’ll talk to Shelly,” George said, “ I want her to know you’re different.
+“I’ll talk to Shelly,” George said, “that you’re different.
 You don’t vape, smoke, drink, do drugs, you’re a good student.
-But Michaela, to be fair, not everyone is like us at our school.”
+But Michaela, to be fair, not everyone is like that at our school.”

 After a silence, Michaela whispered, “Were you invited to Carrie Mather’s after-party?”